Jānis Lapiņš and the first draft of the red, white and red flag of Latvia

 Jānis Lapiņš fascinated many with the idea of the Latvian red-white-red flag.
-This flag was made (embroidered) for him in the second half of 1916 by Marianna Straumane (1896 -1985), a teacher at the Valmiera Refugee Children's Shelter, who would later become the wife of J. Lapiņš.
-In 1917, Lapiņš organized the People's University in Valmiera, participated in all the most important public events.
-Latvian cultural workers Jānis Akuraters, Kārlis and Lizete Skalbes, Pauls Dāle, Ernests Blanks, Linards Laicens, etc. live and visit the teacher in Aleksandra Street Krēsliņa House for a longer or shorter moment.
+This flag was made (embroidered) for him in the second half of 1916 by Marianna Straumane (1896 -1985), a teacher at the Valmiera refugee children's shelter, who would later become J. Lapiņš's wife.
+In 1917, Lapiņš organized the People's University in Valmiera and participated in all the most important public events.
+Latvian cultural workers Jānis Akuraters, Kārlis and Lizete Skalbes, Pauls Dāle, Ernests Blanks, Linards Laicens, etc. lived or visited the teacher's house on Aleksandra Street for a longer or shorter period of time.

-As a testimony to the growing self-confidence of Latvians, the red-white-red flag fluttered in March 1917 over the building of the Valmiera Latvian Society during the Vidzeme Land Meeting.
-One of the most ardent popularists of the red-white-red national flag - Jānis Lapiņš - also took part in the meeting dedicated to the proclamation of the new Latvian state in Valmiera (Vecpuišu Park).
-In his address to the students of Valmiera schools, he said in a picturesque language that "now all the dreams of the ancient Latvian people are approaching their fulfillment, but the sunken Castle of Light must also be raised."
-The youth of Valmiera schools did not even realize how prophetic Lapiņš's words would turn out, because the proclaimed freedom of Latvia would still have to be fought!
+As a testament to the growing self-confidence of Latvians, the red-white-red flag fluttered over the Valmiera Latvian Society building during the Vidzeme Land Assembly in March 1917.
+One of the most ardent popularizers of the red-white-red national flag, Jānis Lapiņš, also participated in the assembly dedicated to the proclamation of the new Latvian state in Valmiera (Vecpuišu Park)!
+In his address to Valmiera schoolchildren, he said in picturesque language that “all the ancient dreams of the Latvian people are approaching their fulfillment, but the sunken Palace of Light must also rise.”
+The youth of Valmiera schools had no idea how prophetic Lapiņš’s words would turn out to be, because the declared freedom of Latvia would still have to be won!

-In the 1920s and 1930s, the valuable relic is kept in the Lapiņi family, then, during the Soviet era, carefully hidden.
-During the German occupation, Marianna and her daughter, along with the factory where they worked, evacuated to Germany, both of course with a flag.
-After the war, returning to Latvia, it had to be hidden for many years.
-In 1997, Lija Poga, the daughter of Marianna and Jānis Lapiņi, presented this flag to the Cēsis Museum for more than 80 years.
-It is significant that the first flag mentioned in the chronicle was made in Cēsis in 1279 as an ideological prototype of our Latvian flag, but the first national flag was sewn and made in Valmiera in 1916.
+In the 1920s and 1930s, the valuable relic was kept in the Lapiņš family, then, during the Soviet era, it was carefully hidden.
+During the years of German occupation, Marianna and her daughter evacuated to Germany along with the factory where they worked, taking the flag with them, of course.
+After the war, upon returning to Latvia, it had to be hidden for many years.
+In 1997, Marianna and Jānis Lapiņš's daughter Lija Poga donated this very flag, which was already more than 80 years old at that time, to the Cēsis Museum.
+It is noteworthy that the first flag mentioned in the chronicle was made in Cēsis in 1279 as the ideological prototype of our Latvian flag, but the first national flag was sewn and made in Valmiera in 1916.

 Wrote down this story: Ingrīda Zīriņa, Valmieras muzeja vēstures nodaļas vadītāja